 A pathtag will be awarded to geocachers who find the locations of at least 13 HCWHA caches.
-To be eligible for a pathtag, geocachers must record the code word from at least 13 HCWHA geocaches and validate their passports in person at one of the following locations: Carroll County Visitor Center in Westminster, Frederick Visitor Center, Hagerstown Visitor Welcome Center or Newcomer House.
+To be eligible for a pathtag, geocachers must record the code word from at least 13 HCWHA geocaches and validate their passports in person at one of the following locations: Carroll County Visitor Center in Westminster, Frederick Visitor Center, or Newcomer House.
 One pathtag will be awarded.
 At the Newcomer House there is a folder under the counter with Geotrail information in it.
 It has instructions with the key to cache code words, along with the location of the pathtags.

-Geocachers can purchase a geocoin for \$10 at several locations: Frederick Visitor Center, Hagerstown Visitor Welcome Center, Historical Society of Carroll County, or the Antietam Museum Store.
-The Visitor Centers in Frederick and Hagerstown will ship them to cachers who cannot visit in person.
+Geocachers can purchase a geocoin for \$10 at several locations while supplies last: Frederick Visitor Center, Historical Society of Carroll County, Museum of Fine Arts of Washington County, or the Antietam National Battlefield Museum Store.
+The Visitor Center in Frederick will ship them to cachers who cannot visit in person.